 Apply Margins - Use the Theme Margins settings to: precisely position the text block horizontally or vertically on the screen; and/or add padding to all four sides of the text block.

-Unicode Characters - Some Unicode characters (ex ©,®,¢ etc) can be used if the Theme Text Font you select supports them (Figure 4).
+Unicode Characters - Some common Unicode characters (ex ©,®,¢ etc) can be used if the Theme Text Font you select supports them (Figure 4).
+Fonts have very limited Unicode support.
 Here is a handy Unicode Table that allows you to copy any character to the Windows clipboard.
+Or enter a unicode character into the text file by holding the Alt key down and typing the unicode numbers.
 You'll need to save the TXT file in Unicode or UTF format.

 Fonts - There are additional font related tips on the Text Screen Theme Editor page.

 If you want to save the Text Screen as an image file (png, jpg, etc) for other purposes, click the Screens >Screen Capture menu.
 For best results (ie best resolution image), set the Screen Dimensions - Size Mode to Natural Media Size.

 Figure 4.
 Text Screen with Unicode Character (☼)